nvta2/icwmp/README.md

 }
 root@iopsys:~#
 ```
-And then the path of the json file can be set in the uci option: cwmp.cpe.forced_inform_json like below:
+And then the path of the JSON file can be set in the UCI option: `cwmp.cpe.forced_inform_json` like below:
 ```bash
 root@iopsys:~# uci set cwmp.cpe.forced_inform_json=/etc/icwmpd/forced_inform.json
 root@iopsys:~# uci commit cwmp